 If the partner or mobility can be found in the system by their partner ID or mobility ID respectively and the imported data doesn’t contain changes to neither partner nor mobility, no data is changed.

-The import file is processed line by line, meaning that if the same mobility with the same partner details will appear twice in the file, only the latest entry for this mobility and the partner will be saved.
+The import file is processed line by line, meaning that if the same mobility (ID) with the same partner (ID) will appear twice in the file, only the latest entry for this mobility and the partner will be saved in Mobility Tool.

 It is important to mention that while it is not possible to delete data from Mobility Tool using the import functionality; it is possible to duplicate the existing information.
 More details on this topic can be found in the next paragraphs.

-Please notice that data import is a heavy resource process and depending on size of the imported file it may take some time to complete.
+Please notice that data import is a heavy resource consuming process and depending on a size of the imported file it may take some time to complete.

+Backup of data

+It is suggested that before every import of the data, users downloads and saves the existing data into CSV files – one file for the staff and one for the students.
+A complete set of backup may save time and may help with any issues with the data entered into the tool by mistake.

 You can find the import function by going to Mobilities page and clicking "Import – Export" button on top of the page.
 The data import section of the “Import – Export” page is highlighted on the screenshot below.